ArmandDS/etlInsurance/README.rst

 	    | +--- sb-admin.min.css
 	    |
 	    +js/
-	    | +--- customer.js: Our main Javascript file, to load the charts, the tables and the ajax request
+	    | +--- customer.js: Our main Javascript file, handles the load the charts, the tables and the ajax request
 	  |
 	  +templates/
 	  | +--- dashboard.html: the html of the main dashboard